dovod91/IA_TFM/README.md

 4. Training and testing of Random Forest models and polynomial fitting

 ### SW_R_T_DATA_POST_NN
-1. - 3.
+1. to 3.
 (Same previous 1-3)
       4. Training and testing of MLP models and polynomial fitting

 ### SW_R_T_DATA_POST_REG
-1. - 3.
+1. to 3.
 (Same previous 1-3)
       4. PCA and related figures
       5. Training and testing of preliminar OLS models and polynomial regression

 ### SW_R_T_DATA_POST_SYMB_REG
-1. - 2.
+1. to 2.
 (Same previous 1-2)
       3. Training and testing of symbolic regression model